Cory Monteith: Death, funeral and commemorations

 Monteith's body was cremated in Vancouver on July 17, following a private viewing by his immediate family and partner Lea Michele.
 On July 25, Michele and Glee creator Ryan Murphy held a celebration of life for Monteith in Los Angeles, attended by cast, crew, and creators of the show, as well as colleagues from the show's network and studio.
 After consultation with Michele, who also played Monteith's love interest on Glee, showrunners postponed production of Glees fifth season to August rather than late July.
 Consequently, the season premiered a week later than planned.
-The season's third episode, "The Quarterback", aired on October 10, 2013, and served as a tribute to Monteith, focusing on the death of his character Finn Hudson.
+The season's third episode, "The Quarterback", aired on October 10, 2013, and served as a tribute to Monteith, focusing on the death of his character Finn Hudson; the nature of Hudson's death is never revealed.
 The show then began a brief hiatus, which lasted until November 7, 2013, due to the extra time that was needed to decide how to proceed with the show following the death.
 After "The Quarterback" aired, Murphy noted that he had decided to "keep mentioning Finn...We don't just say this is done and we're never going to go back to it, so that resonates throughout the year."

 The 65th Primetime Emmy Awards, held on September 22, 2013, featured an extended tribute to Monteith by his Glee co-star Jane Lynch, along with four other actors who died in 2013.
 He was also featured in the "In Memoriam" segment of the 56th Grammy Awards.

 Shortly after his death, Glee fans raised money to "name a star" for Monteith after being inspired by a scene featuring his character on Glee.
-On July 8, 2020, Naya Rivera, Monteith's Glee co-star and close friend, accidentally drowned, and her body was recovered on the seventh anniversary of his death.
+On July 8, 2020, Naya Rivera, Monteith's Glee co-star and close friend, died in an accidental drowning, and her body was found on July 13, seven years to the date of Monteith's death.